martentyrk/enhancing_ct_low_adoption/readme.md

-# Protect Your Score: Contact Tracing With Differential Privacy Guarantees
+# Protect Your Score

-This repo contains accompanying code for the anonymous submission titled "Protect Your Score"
+This repo contains accompanying code for the AAAI 2023 paper:
+'Protect Your Score: Contact Tracing with Differential Privacy Guarantees'.

+The library is named DPFN, after the decentralized algorithm that we introduce.

 ## Typical usage